Google Maps lead generation: the complete guide (2026)

 Start Generating Leads Today

 LocalLeads makes the extraction step instant: search any niche and location, get verified business contacts in seconds, export to Google Sheets or CSV.
-Pro plan at €19.99/month includes 1,200 credits and email enrichment.
-Annual plan at €199.90/year saves 17% (€16.66/month).
+Professional plan at €19.99/month includes 1,200 credits with enrichment as an option (1 credit per result, +1 only when enrichment finds an email — failed enrichments are free).
+Credit packs available for overages.
+Annual plan at €189.96/year saves 17% (€16.66/month).

 LocalLeads is part of the PostOrbit B2B automation suite.
 Built by EtherLabz.